SakshiBiyani02/Hex-Color-Code-Validator-using-YACC-Lex/README.md

 The Hex Color Code Validator is a program that reads and validates hexadecimal color codes in the format #RRGGBB, where RR, GG, and BB are pairs of hexadecimal digits representing red, green, and blue color components, respectively.
 The program identifies valid color codes and provides appropriate feedback, making it a useful tool for web developers and designers.
 ## Procedure
 1. Lexical Analysis: The program uses Flex to tokenize the input string.
 It recognizes the following tokens:
--HASH: Represents the # character.
+- HASH: Represents the # character.
--HEX_PAIR: Represents two hexadecimal characters (e.g., FF, 00, 33).
+- HEX_PAIR: Represents two hexadecimal characters (e.g., FF, 00, 33).
 2. Bison Parser Generation: The program employs Bison to define the grammar for valid hex color codes: A valid hex color code must start with # followed by three pairs of hexadecimal digits.
-When you run the command bison -d hex_colour.y, it generates two files: tab.c: This file contains the parser implementation code. tab.h: This header file contains token definitions and type declarations.
+When you run the command bison -d hex_colour.y, it generates two files:
+- tab.c: This file contains the parser implementation code.
+- tab.h: This header file contains token definitions and type declarations.
 3. Input Handling: The user is prompted to enter a hex color code.
 The input is processed to determine if it matches the expected format.
 4. Validation: If the input matches the defined grammar rules, it is considered a valid hex color code.
 Otherwise, the program returns an error message.
 5. Output: The program outputs whether the provided color code is valid, along with the valid color code itself.